KathyReid/pivotsummit-2016/transcript.md

 If Rat Catching wasn't your thing because, say, you were a woman and equal opportunity had't been invented yet (!), then you might tip your hand at being a manual switchboard operator.
 Again, this required good physical stamina, and precision and accuracy, but on the plus side it paid by the hour.

-Obviously, both of these jobs had died out, but through differing mechanisms.
+Obviously, both of these jobs have died out, but through differing mechanisms.
 Rat catchers for instance lost business because better sanitation and public health environments, urbanisation -  reduced the rodent infestation.
 Switchboards on the other hand became automated through technology advancement - PABXs.

 ## Two drivers of jobs growth - population and technical advancement

+SLIDE: Drivers of Australia's economic growth

-So, while these two jobs - rat catching and switchboard operating - might have died out decades ago, there are similarities with the forces which are in play.
+So, while these two jobs - rat catching and switchboard operating - might have died out decades ago, there are similarities with the forces which are in play today.
 While urbanisation and technical advancement may have ended the career of the rat catcher and switchboard operator, it is these two forces which are likely to drive Australia's jobs growth in the future.

+So, let us continue our mission and explore a little more around what those jobs are going to look like.

+## 7 Job Clusters

+In their recent report, the Foundation for Young Australians argued for

+## Relationship between wages and productivity

+SLIDE - Relationship between wages and productivity

+And if we look at the relationship between wages and productivity over time, we see this play out at a macro-economic scale.
+Since the 1970s, wages - and this is true for all OECD economies - wages have been stagnant when compared to output and productivity.

+This trend is set to continue as artificial intelligence and automation advance even further.